 If you’re not using social media for your restaurant, now’s the time to create a strategy as part of your restaurant’s marketing and advertising plan.
 Not only do you get to reach and learn more about your audience, but you also get to let people know what your brand is all about!
 Learn more about why you should use social media to increase profits and how to pick the right channels for your restaurant.

-3. Never Overlook the Power of Coupons
+3. Never Overlook the Power of Restaurant Coupon Marketing

 While social media and word-of-mouth can have an impact on choosing a restaurant, you may be surprised to learn that deals and special offers still drive more than one-third of the decisions on where to eat out.
 If “butts in seats” is what you need (and it is), then it’s important to include coupons as a part of the overall marketing strategy for your fast-casual restaurant.

-If you’re going to offer a coupon, make it easy for a lot of people to find it.
+If you’re going to offer a restaurant coupon, make it easy for a lot of people to find it.
 Place your discount offer on the local grocery store receipts to increase increase visibility at a very low cost per impression.

 Because everyone, regardless of their age, ends up at the grocery store at least once a week, this is a great place to have your coupon visible.
 Thousands of store visitors every week can get a copy and have it available when they’re thinking about where to eat next.
 Fun fact… did you know that the higher the level of education and income of a consumer, the more likely they are to use coupons?